The Registration Process

 be submitted with your registration form.

+mailed to members one month before.
 This is the only notice members will receive.
-It is the member's responsibility to contact NLOA if
+It is the member's

-Once an application for registration is received by NLOA, The Registrar will either:
+Once an application for registration is received by ONNL, The Registrar will either:

 - Register the applicant.